fastoch/Networking-Fundamentals-TechWorld-with-Nana/README.md

 ## Container Orchestration with Kubernetes

-Our application is now used by millions of people across the world, and we cannot manage hundreds of containers manually.
+Our application is now used by millions of people across the world, and we cannot manage hundreds of containers by hand.
-To help us managing that many containers, we need to use a container orchestration platform such as Kubernetes ("K8s").
+To help us handling that many containers, we need to use a container orchestration platform such as Kubernetes ("K8s").

+K8s knows every container's status, places new ones in the less busy servers, and restarts/replaces faulty ones automatically.
+It can also scales our infrastructure up or down to best suit business needs.

+## How does K8s networking work?

 ---
-28/38
+30/38